College athletes are far from their mental health resources when they need them most

 If there were quiet moments, she knew they were fleeting.
 Not just because her 7- and 5-year-old could burst in at any moment.
 If some of Iowa’s athletes truly were responding to being sent home with grief, shock and denial would eventually give way to depression and acceptance.
 She had been unnerved initially by the quiet of those first days, of how few people attended the online support groups, but she suspected a wave was coming.

-"Not only am I going through the brains of what everybody needs at this moment," she said, "but two weeks down the line, what might this person need?
-This is not going to hit people for a while."

 While she waited, Tebbe Priebe tried to reintroduce structure to her household routine and declutter her thoughts.
-She wasn't alone.
-Bader, in Arkansas, told himself it was appropriate - if unpopular during chaotic periods - to admit he couldn't answer every question.
-Auerbach, in Arizona, tried to ease anxieties by issuing reminders that - for better or worse - there was time.
+She wasn’t alone.
+Bader, in Arkansas, told himself it was appropriate to admit he couldn’t answer every question.
+Auerbach, in Arizona, tried to ease anxieties by issuing reminders that there was time.

 “We don’t have to solve all this today,” Auerbach found himself saying to athletes, and himself.